 Take a scenic drive into New Hampshire’s White Mountains, the state’s crown jewel, home to the highest peak in the Northeast, overlooking a wilderness region filled with pristine lakes and dense forests.
 Your destination is the American Mountain Club’s rustic Highland Center lodge, which offers a full schedule of activities with something for everyone in the family.
 Enjoy guided scenic hikes to places like the spectacular Presidential peaks while learning about the area’s geology, nature and outdoor skills; try your hand at rock climbing on the nearby Frankenstein Cliffs, or splash around in the pools beneath Ripley or Arethusa Falls.
 After a day of play, return to the lodge for a hearty home-cooked meal served family-style (all meals are included), and then relax by enjoying conversation around the cosy fire before retiring to your private room for night.

-Standard Hotel: AMC Highland Lodge
+Suggested hotel: AMC Highland Lodge

 Day 6, 7 & 8